ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 - If you change various packages, you may want a way to publish them all at the same time instead of one by one.

 To resolve this issues, The (old) version we are using of Babel uses Lerna, a monorepo management tool.
 This has changed now.
-See the [Babel docs in the design section](https://github.com/babel/babel/blob/master/doc/design/monorepo.md?plain=1).
+See the [Babel docs in the design section, branch v8.0.0-alpha.1](https://github.com/babel/babel/blob/release/v8.0.0-alpha.1/doc/design/monorepo.md?plain=1).
 I believe they are using [Yarn workspaces now](https://yarnpkg.com/features/workspaces).

 Before we continue, take into consideration the next two things:
 - Packages are registered in Lerna's configuration file `lerna.json`.
 Babel has registered the directory `packages`, so all subdirectories are considered packages.